thomas-parrish/synapse-test/README.md

 ## 📐 Assumptions & Limitations

 - Physician notes can be **plain text** or **JSON-wrapped** in the form `{ "data": "..." }`.
+- No specification for the External Endpoint API was given, so I made assumptions based on `expected_output1.json` as well as the code in `SignalBooster_Original.cs`._
 - Supported device types:
   - CPAP
   - BiPAP